spardoel/Sign-language-recognition/Posts/2022-09-11_Sign_language_interpreter_blog_6.md

 ![video training 1 Sept 11 2022](https://user-images.githubusercontent.com/102377660/189537495-c44c0d42-4e35-48f3-bb9c-7209e1c41ef3.JPG)

 Hmmm not very good.
-The training and validation accuracy are both pretty low and the validation loss was increasing.
+The training and validation accuracy are both pretty low, there was a large difference between the results of the training and validation data, and the validation loss was even increasing when it should be decreasing.
 Looking at the 3 random test samples, the model didn't guess any of them correctly.
+Well crap.

 ## Wrap up
-Well the model pretty much sucked.
+So... the model pretty much sucked.
 I spent some time testing different model configurations and training parameters.
-In some situations the model trained better, but the validation accuracy was still very poor and the validation loss always increased.
+In some situations, the model trained better, but the validation accuracy was still very poor and the validation loss always increased.
 Something clearly wasn't working.
 My next step was to re-organize the dataset into sub folders and take a look at the input data more closely.
-As they says, garbage in garbage out.
-I was certainly getting a garbage output, so I needed to check the inputs.
+As they say, garbage in garbage out.
+I was certainly getting a garbage output, so I needed to check the inputs and if needed, try to make them less trashy.